beele/HomebridgeLgSmartThinqAirco/README.md

 The `language` field is the 4 letter language code (xx-XX) of the chosen language of your LG SmartThinq account.

 The initial state will be fetched shortly after booting your homebridge instance.
-After that an update of the state is performed every minute.
+After that an update of the state is performed every minute if the AC is on and every 10 minutes if the AC if off.

 ## Hardware Requirements